drkstr101/CartoonifyIt/README.md

 See the [Project Inception Document](docs/project-inception.md) for more details on the project mission and timelines.

 This project is a work in progress.
 The master branch is set to the `0.1.1` release which my serve as starting point for building your own android native activities in rust.

-This is a "Hello, World!" implementation that when launched will present you with a blank window and the application title.
+When launched, you should be present you with a blank window and the application title.

 # Getting started